ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 For a more detailed implementation, including of how and when to present the GCKUIMiniMediaControlsViewController by animating it on screen you can check the full project.

-Run the app, open a video and a cast session and play the video remotly.
+Run the app, open a video and a cast session and play the video remotely.
 Now press the back button in the UINavigationBar and you should be able to see the GCKUIMiniMediaControlsViewController in the bottom of your FirstViewController.

 ### Part 7: Cutomise style of your default castViews